 When I initially posted about our visit on social media I received lots of questions from friends and followers about what our visit was like.
-But one question in particular was asked more than any other and it made me chuckle: “Does it smell—you know—like…cows?”
+But one question in particular was asked more than any other.
+It made me chuckle: “Does it smell — you know — like…cows?”

 In all honesty, it doesn’t.
 If it weren’t for the viewing loft in the guest barn, you wouldn’t know that you were on a working dairy farm at all.
 But that’s also not the point of the guest barn!
 When you’re outside (and obviously when you’re in the barn), you will be able to hear and smell the cows.

 As part of your stay at the New Day Dairy Guest Barn, you’ll receive an introduction tour as well as a farewell tour that gives you a look behind-the-scenes at the farm’s operations.
 But you can also dig a little bit deeper.
 The Bolins also offer visitors the opportunity to take the Be a Dairy Farmer for a Day Challenge.